THE FESTIVAL LINE-UP SO FAR . . .

-Double BAFTA winner, PETER MOFFAT and MARNIE DICKENS, BAFTA Breakthrough Brit (2016) will be appearing at Chagword, a first for the festival and a rare opportunity to hear two hugely successful screenwriters, both at different stages in their careers, discuss the challenges and rewards of writing for the small and large screen.
+* Double BAFTA winner, PETER MOFFAT and MARNIE DICKENS, BAFTA Breakthrough Brit (2016) in conversation, a rare opportunity to hear two hugely successful screenwriters, both at different stages in their careers, discuss the challenges and rewards of writing for the small and large screen.

-We are delighted to announce that HISHAM MATAR will be joining the line-up for the festival.
-His brilliant new memoir, ‘The Return’, was shortlisted for the Baillie Gifford Prize, the most prestigious award for non-fiction.
+* HISHAM MATAR will be talking about his brilliant new memoir, ‘The Return’, which was shortlisted for the Baillie Gifford Prize, the most prestigious award for non-fiction.